 The formation of aromatic compounds like benzene, toluene and xylenes can also be detected using 'H NMR.
 The chemical shifts of protons in benzene are 7.2 ppm.
 In toluene and xylenes the protons attached to aromatic carbons have shifts around 7.2 ppm whereas the methyl protons have chemical shills around 2 ppm.
 Benzene has 100% aromatic protons.
 In toluene there are three methyl protons.
 The percentage of aromatic protons in toluene will be 62.5.
 In xylenes there are four aromatic protons and six methyl protons.
 Hence the percentage of aromatic protons will be 40.
-In alkanes and alkenes the percentage of aromatic protons the there are three methyl protons can be forming from the 1 H NMR spectrum.
+In alkanes and alkenes the percentage of aromatic protons the 1 H NMR spectrum.